gitkraken/gk-dev-docs/gk-dev/gk-dev-trials.md

 ---
 <kbd>Last updated: June 2025</kbd>

-## 14-Day Trials
+## Trial options

+GitKraken offers two types of trials:

+- **14-day trial:** Try GitKraken Pro features on your own.
+- **Business trial (30 days):** Invite your team and try the full GitKraken platform.

+To compare features, visit the [GitKraken pricing page](https://www.gitkraken.com/pricing?source=help_center&product=gitkraken_dot_dev).

+***

+## Start a 14-day trial

-Both GitKraken Desktop and GitLens offer a 14-day trial of Pro.
+Both GitKraken Desktop and GitLens offer a [14-day trial](https://www.gitkraken.com/pricing?source=help_center&product=gitkraken_dot_dev).
 You can start a trial by logging into the respective app with your GitKraken account for the first time.

 Each trial is independent, and so starting a trial in one product does not activate it for the other.

 ***

-## Business Plan Trials

-Business plan trials are available for teams or organizations that want to evaluate the [GitKraken DevEx platform](https://www.gitkraken.com/devex).
-The Business plan trial lasts 30 days and is shared by all members of the organization.

-To start a Business plan trial:
+## Start a Business trial

 1. Visit [gitkraken.dev](https://gitkraken.dev/?source=help_center&product=gitkraken_dot_dev)
 2. Log in using your GitKraken account